-In discussions on the Buffer Zone and Revegetation plan, the group concluded that only Zone 1 (area below 360) and Zone 2 (buffer zone) be included.
+In discussions on the Buffer Zone and Revegetation plan, the group concluded that only Zone 2 (buffer zone) should be included in the new plan.
+Zone I (below elevation 360') will be covered under the ESA topic.
 Several individuals expressed concern that Zone 3 may unintentionally invite landowners to privatize the buffer zone with non-native grasses.